Why Everyone Needs a Life Clarity Journal (Not Just Older People)

 Reduced Daily Stress

-• Eliminates "where did I put that?" moments
+• Fewer "where did I put that?" moments

 Improved Family Communication